WorldWideTelescope/wwt-webgl-engine/docs/engine/content/freestanding-mode/_index.md

 - **No built-in image sets.** Likewise, WWT’s built-in database of all-sky maps and “study” images will not be available.
 If you wish to show any surveys or studies, you must load them in yourself.
+- **No constellation artwork.** These images are pulled from a WWT web API.
 - **No ISS (International Space Station) frame.** WWT’s support for showing the location of the ISS depends on a web API to provide its current orbital parameters, so this support must be disabled in freestanding mode.